 As long-term business owners – not traders or speculators – we can capitalize on the fear and greed that drive short-term market prices by investing with a five-plus year horizon, using objective intrinsic values.

-We have maintained our long-term discipline over the past four decades, even as time horizons for most investors have moved meaningfully shorter.
+We have maintained our long-term discipline over the nearly five decades, even as time horizons for most investors have moved meaningfully shorter.
 As long-term, bottom-up, fundamental business appraisers, volatility is our friend and enables time horizon arbitrage.
 Short-term market price dislocations give us the opportunity to own discounted, high quality businesses run by partners who compound long-term value, which are temporarily out of favor.
 Because Southeastern is independent and employee-owned and our employees are collectively our own largest client, we can stick to our long-term discipline, even in times when it feels difficult to do so.
 However, it is not enough to be a long-term investor; you must also have a client base that will think and act long-term.
 We have aligned ourselves with our clients by investing alongside them in our funds, closing our strategies when it would benefit our shareholders to do so and maintaining an open dialogue over time.
-We are fortunate to have developed a strong base of likeminded, long-term, aligned clients who have allowed us to successfully pursue our approach for over four decades.
+We are fortunate to have developed a strong base of likeminded, long-term, aligned clients who have allowed us to successfully pursue our approach for nearly five decades.